91nunocosta/prot/README.md

     ```

 3. _(Optional)_ Open the [Prefect UI](https://docs.prefect.io/ui/overview/)
-at the URL displayed in the following command's output.
+at the URL in the following command's output.

     ```bash
     prefect server start